Skip to main content

 Frequently Asked Questions

-METROPOLITAN BANK has a Bank Health Score of F (28/100).
-It holds a Tier 1 capital ratio of 0.00%, which is below the 8% "well-capitalized" threshold.
+Metropolitan Bank has a Bank Health Score of C (54/100), placing it in average financial health.
+It holds a Tier 1 capital ratio of 11.71%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-METROPOLITAN BANK holds $235M in total assets and $192M in total deposits.
-It is located in OAKLAND, CALIFORNIA (FDIC Certificate #25869).
+Metropolitan Bank holds $235M in total assets and $192M in total deposits.
+It is headquartered in Oakland, California (FDIC Certificate #25869).

-METROPOLITAN BANK has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
-The nonperforming loan ratio is 1.94%, and the return on assets is 0.58%.
+Metropolitan Bank has a Tier 1 capital ratio of 11.71%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 1.94%, and the return on assets is 0.58%.

 Yes.
-METROPOLITAN BANK is FDIC-insured (Certificate #25869).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Metropolitan Bank is FDIC-insured (Certificate #25869).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: